tacman/msgphp/docs/ddd/factory/entity-aware.md

 # Entity aware factory

-An entity aware factory is a domain object factory, bound to `MsgPhp\Domain\Factory\EntityAwareFactoryInterface`.
+An entity aware factory is an [object factory](object.md) and additionally bound to `MsgPhp\Domain\Factory\EntityAwareFactoryInterface`.
+Its purpose is to factorize entity related objects.
-Besides initializing any domain object via `create()` it's also capable to initialize an entity identifier / reference object.

 ## API